fraunhoferhhi/xpsnr/README.md

 Please also see https://trac.ffmpeg.org/wiki/CompilationGuide for a more detailed explanation of the steps required to compile FFmpeg.

-First, you need to obtain the latest revision of the *FFmpeg 4.4.x* source code from its Git repository:
+First, you need to obtain the latest revision of the *FFmpeg 7.0.x* source code from its Git repository:

-`git clone -b release/4.4 https://git.ffmpeg.org/ffmpeg.git ffmpeg`
+`git clone -b release/7.0 https://git.ffmpeg.org/ffmpeg.git ffmpeg`

-Alternatively, download the latest 4.4.x release as a zip archive from https://github.com/FFmpeg/FFmpeg/releases and unpack it.
+Alternatively, download the latest 7.0.x release as a zip archive from https://github.com/FFmpeg/FFmpeg/tags and unpack the zip.
 Note that you may need to rename the upper-level directory to `ffmpeg`.
 Then, you need to copy the files inside the `libavfilter` directory of this source distribution into FFmpeg's `libavfilter` directory: